parkjongik-pknu/clustering/README.md

 * **CWM** is a clustering method about the relationship between a response variable $Y$ and explanatory variables $X$.
 While GMM focuses on the distribution of $X$, CWM focuses on the joint probability distribution $f(x,y)$

-This repository contains GMM and CWM implementation in R.

 <br>

 * **HOW TO INSTALL AND LOAD:**